Signed in as:

-Join us for an important discussion, Teaching Kids About Race—an Inquiry and an Invitation, led by educational experts.
-Designed for parents, guardians, and professionals of AAPI children ages pre-K through third grade, you'll find opportunities for connections with parenting peers, new dialogue, and bridges to voices of the AAPI community and the Racial Unity Team.
+This important discussion, Teaching Kids About Race—an Inquiry and an Invitation, was led by educational experts.
+Designed for parents, guardians, and professionals of AAPI children ages pre-K through 3rd grade, with opportunities for connections with parenting peers, new dialogue, and bridges to voices of the AAPI community and the Racial Unity Team.

 The online recording of this event can be viewed now.

 The Racial Unity Team condemns both the murders in Atlanta in March 2021 and the ugly surge of hatred against Asians and Asian Americans that has stemmed from scapegoating tied to the COVID-19 pandemic.
-While these crimes cause new sorrow, new anguish, they have older roots.
+While these crimes cause new sorrow and anguish, they have older roots.

-One site on our guided walking tour on Racial Unity Day recalls a local consequence of the national Chinese Exclusion Act of 1882; another acknowledges the dispossession of Indigenous peoples; a third explains local employment discrimination against African-Americans.
+One site on our guided walking tour in Exeter recalls a local consequence of the national Chinese Exclusion Act of 1882; another acknowledges the dispossession of Indigenous peoples; a third explains local employment discrimination against African-Americans.

 We know that we have much more to learn.
 For example, we are woefully under-educated about the history and cultures of the diverse Asian American community that is a growing part of New Hampshire's population.
 We need to cultivate more proactive community connections, programmatic presentations, and relationship building to include our Asian American neighbors, as we continue to address the racial biases that remain pervasive in our society—despite the real progress already made toward a fuller realization of America's aspirational ideals.